byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<pero>** i used to share an office with a former c level exec there so just have anecdotal info
 **\<msvb-lab>** We can't answer them here, but I'm usually around on IRC and tomorrow again during the dev meeting.
 **\<smauginjapan>** msvb-lab, I agree with hyc, I think the goal is to not necessarily have as many features as possible, but instead concentrate on bulletproof security.
-**\<selsta>** imo Ledger is still a company and they can decide not support Monero at any time
+**\<selsta>** imo Ledger is still a company and they can decide not support ByteRub at any time
 **\<rehrar>** excellent point selsta
 **\<msvb-lab>** selsta: Yes, that's another problem with not having control but...
 **\<msvb-lab>** Lets not bash Ledger too much, they are doing a great job.
-**\<msvb-lab>** We need Ledger, Trezor, and all the others on board and working with Monero just as we do our own dedicated wallet as well.
+**\<msvb-lab>** We need Ledger, Trezor, and all the others on board and working with ByteRub just as we do our own dedicated wallet as well.
 **\<selsta>** (just as an example as they are the “alternative”)
 **\<sgp>** Anything else, or can we keep moving?
 **\<smauginjapan>** an open hardware wallet is an equaliser to potential shennanigans by other companies .